bigfix/developer.bigfix.com/site/reference/types/bes-wakeonlan-status.md

 # type: bes wakeonlan status

-The &lt;bes wakeonlan status&lt; objects are Windows inspectors that return the status of the BES WakeOnLan feature.
+The &lt;bes wakeonlan status&gt; objects are Windows inspectors that return the status of the BES WakeOnLan feature.

 # database id of &lt;bes wakeonlan status&gt; : integer